dsrao711/DSA-Together-HacktoberFest/README.md

 </h1>

 <p align = "center">
-Data structures and Algorithms is one of the most challenging stuffs to handle but Jeetu Bhaiyya once said ,
+Data structures and Algorithms is one of the most challenging stuffs to prepare for Placements  but Jeetu Bhaiyya once said ,
 <br>
 <br>
 <img width="400" src="dsa-tough.jpeg" alt="Algorithms" align = "center">